Kenan–Flagler Business School

 6. The substantive coverage of material constitutes no less than 75 percent of coverage in the comparable Kenan–Flagler course, and there is sufficient indication of individual student evaluation (i.e., no less than two major examinations, including a final examination).

 For students who wish to transfer to UNC–Chapel Hill, preapproval of such courses is recommended.
 Requests for validation of course credits earned at another institution must be made no later than the end of the first semester of enrollment at UNC–Chapel Hill following completion of the course.
 The business school does not award transfer credits in excess of 13 credit hours total (four courses in any combination of lower-or upper-level courses).
 For students who earn admission to Kenan–Flagler Business School, no more than three upper-level courses taken at another institution may be applied to the undergraduate business major curriculum unless earned as part of a preapproved Kenan–Flagler overseas study program.
 Transfer students who have completed a substantial number of business courses at another institution should contact the Undergraduate Business Program Office for more specific information related to transfer students.
 Note that the Department of Economics, not the business school, evaluates economics courses for transfer credit.
 The Department of Economics is a unit of the College of Arts and Sciences and is located in Gardner Hall.

-To request review and validation of eligible courses, students should obtain a Transfer Credit Equivalency Form on the undergraduate business program Web site.
-A copy of the course syllabus should be included for all courses being evaluated.
-The syllabus should include the title and edition of textbook(s) as well as list explicitly the course content.
-If the syllabus lists only chapters covered, without a description of the chapter content, a copy of the textbook’s table of contents should be included.
+To request review and validation of eligible courses, students should submit a Transfer Credit Request Form accessible from the undergraduate business program Web site.
+A copy of the course syllabus must be included for all courses being evaluated.
+The syllabus must include the title and edition of textbook(s) as well as list explicitly the course content.
+If the syllabus lists only chapters covered, without a description of the chapter content, a copy of the textbook’s table of contents must be included.

 Minoring in Business Administration